Grealish joins Everton on loan from Man City in bid to reignite his career

 Grealish has swapped a likely title-contending team for one expected to be midtable at best this season.

-“It was a very strange decision but you can see why.
-He needs to play for the national team,” former England international Steve McManaman said at an ESPN news conference in New York.
+“It was a very strange decision for him, but you can see why: Because he wants to get into the national team,” former England international Steve McManaman said at an ESPN news conference in New York.

 Number 18